Is Legal Debt Sabotaging Your Startup?

 • Warning Signs: Failing to trademark your brand, protect patents, or secure ownership rights to software or creative assets.

 • Impact: Competitors or disgruntled collaborators can exploit these gaps to harm your business.
+Our U.S. Trademark Guide for Startups and SMBs walks through how to search and register trademarks before you invest heavily in your brand.

 4. Incorrect Incorporation or Poor Cap Table Management